zwickl/garli/README.md

 # garli
-This is the New home of GARLI source code and the GARLI wiki after the shutdown of GoogleCode and NESCent.
+This is the home of GARLI source code and the GARLI wiki

 GARLI source code and program downloads were previously hosted at GoogleCode, which is no longer being supported by Google.

-**As of November 2015, the best  place to download  the program is still:**
+**You can still download older program executables here:**
 **https://code.google.com/p/garli/downloads/list**
 ***
-The **GARLI Support wiki** was previously host at NEScent, which has now closed.

-**The GARLI Support Wiki will now be maintained here at the Github site:**
+**The GARLI Support Wiki will now be maintained at the Github site:**
 **https://github.com/zwickl/garli/wiki**